Very1ucky/UART-API/README.md

 # UART API
 ## Description
 This project contains platform-independent api to work with uart interfaces written in C++.
+It allows to work with uart interfaces asynchronously using receive and transmit completed callbacks.

 ## Using
 You need at least C++20 standart to use this api.